WojtekKamilowski/CI_PP5_HSBS/README.md

 <summary>Cart</summary>

 Implemented in the cart application.
-Shows list of items added to the shopping cart with all details to be reviews before checkout(price, quanitity etc.).
+Shows list of items added to the shopping cart with all details to be reviews before checkout(price, quantity, etc.).
-Feature is responsive & displays on dektop, laptop, tablet & mobile screens. on mobile screens the books image is hidden.
+Feature is responsive & displays on desktop, laptop, tablet & mobile screens. on mobile screens the books image is hidden.
 User stories covered: 8, 9, 10.

 ![Features](docs/features/cart.png)